chyla/OutputMatchTestingTool/README.md

 It is recommended to use [Zero Install - A decentralised cross-platform software installation system](https://0install.net/).
-Zero Install will download the OMTT in a secure way and will care about updates.
+Zero Install will download the OMTT in a secure way and will take care of updates.

 After installing Zero Install, type in the console: